 - 1. Board approves annual budget. - 2.
-Board reviews annual audit, review or compilation. - Board reviews periodic financial reports periodically through the year that include the following: - a.
-Unrestricted, board-designated and restricted net assets Net assets without donor restriction, with board-designation, and with donor restriction - b.
-Actual year-to-date unrestricted and restricted revenue and expenses for the reporting period as compared to budget with a level of detail about revenue with restrictions appropriate to the scale of the land trust's financial activity - 4.
+Board reviews annual audit, review or compilation. - 3.
+Board reviews financial reports periodically through the year that include the following: - a.
+Net assets without donor restriction, with board-designation, and with donor restriction - Actual year-to-date revenue and expenses as compared to budget with a level of detail about revenue with restrictions appropriate to the scale of the land trust's financial activity - 4.
 Board works to ensure sufficient financial resources are available.